 Haytham Nawar is a practicing artist and designer, as well as a scholar in the fields of art and design.
-He has built his professional and academic career over the past two decades simultaneously fulfilling the different roles.
+He has built his professional and academic career over the past two decades, simultaneously fulfilling different roles.

 Nawar is a two-time Fulbright Grantee.
 He was a Fulbright Visiting Artist at the School of Visual Arts (SVA), New York, USA, in the academic year 2011-2012.
 Later, in the academic year 2017-2018, he was a Fulbright Visiting Scholar conducting post-doctorate research at the ArtSci Center of UCLA, LA, USA.